GOOD HOSPITAL PRACTICE

 • Determining whether or not the elements of the QM system fulfil the specified requirements

-• Determination of the effectiveness of the QM system with regard to the fulfilment of the defined quality objectives
+• Determining the effectiveness of the QM system with regard to the fulfilment of the defined quality objectives

 • Fulfilment of requirements from regulations

-• to show the audited organisation ways of improving the QM system.
+• to show the audited organisation ways to improve the QM system.

 • Improvement of a management system and its performance